15 Holiday Movies You’re Forgetting to Add to Your Watchlist (Do It Now!)

-Hosting a holiday movie marathon is one of the most traditional (and fun!) activities you can do in December — and it’s a great excuse to hang with your roommates and friends.
+Hosting a holiday movie marathon is one of the most traditional (and fun!) activities you can do in November and December, and it’s a great excuse to hang with your roommates and friends.
 Sure, you need the classics, like The Holiday and Home Alone, but what about when you’re done watching Kevin McCallister craftily save his family’s home from intruders?
 That’s when you turn to the underrated Christmas movies you forgot about or didn’t even realize qualify as Christmas movies.

-From a film following a group of high schoolers’ epic snow day to a rom-com about an engagement ring mixup that’s set in New York at Christmastime, there are so many cinematic gems waiting to be added to your lineup.
+From a Lindsay Lohan instant classic on Netflix, to a film following a group of high schoolers’ epic snow day, to a rom-com about an engagement ring mixup that’s set in New York at Christmastime, there are so many cinematic gems waiting to be added to your lineup.

-A case of two men accidentally swapping little blue boxes leads to them asking some big questions in their respective relationships during the holiday season in New York.
+A case of two men accidentally swapping little blue boxes leads to them navigating some big questions in their respective relationships during the holiday season in New York.

-The real love story kicks off when Ethan (Kendrick Sampson), who lost a Tiffany engagement ring in the switch, meets Rachel (Zoey Deutch), who’s dating Gary (Ray Nicholson) and accidentally receives the ring in the swap.
+The real love story kicks off when Ethan, who lost a Tiffany engagement ring in the switch, meets Rachel, who’s dating Gary and accidentally receives the ring in the swap.
 Rachel, who has no idea Gary didn’t buy the ring and it wasn’t meant for her, gets to know Ethan after inviting him to her bakery, and the pair form an undeniable connection.
-It’s a sweet, funny film that’ll definitely get you in the holiday spirit.
+It’s a sweet, funny film that’ll definitely get you in the holiday spirit

 Happiest Season (2020)

-Meeting the parents goes slightly wrong when Abby (Kristen Stewart) finds out her girlfriend, Harper (Mackenzie Davis), has been keeping their relationship a secret from her mom and dad.
-The couple pose as roommates for the weekend and navigate family holiday tensions.
-Schitt’s Creek fans will be happy to see Abby’s best friend, Adam (Dan Levy), show up to provide some moral support and comic relief.
+Kristen Stewart and Dan Levy star in this film where meeting the parents goes slightly wrong when Abby (Stewart) finds out her girlfriend, Harper, has been keeping their relationship a secret from her mom and dad.
+The couple poses as roommates for the weekend and navigates family holiday tensions.
+Schitt’s Creek fans will be happy to see Abby’s best friend, Adam (Levy), show up to provide some moral support and comic relief.

 Where to watch: Hulu